Stability of non-degenerate Ricci-type Palatini theories: Degrees of freedom

 We see that the kinetic terms corresponding to different Ricci-type tensors can cancel each other, so it is not possible to conclude that one of them cannot be present in a stable theory without considering the others.
-As we do not get kinetic terms for $S^{\a\b}$, $P^{\a\b}$, and $H^{\a\b}$, we cannot draw conclusions about the stability of an action that contains the corresponding tensors $\dR_{(\a\b)}$, $\pR_{\a\b}$, and $\hR_{\a\b}$.
-However, we next show that for $\dR_{(\a\b)}$ this feature is peculiar to Minkowski space, as around a cosmological background it leads to news degrees of freedom, which may imply a strong coupling problem \cite{Hindawi:1995cu, Golovnev:2018wbh, Pookkillath:2020iqq, BeltranJimenez:2020lee}.
+As we do not get kinetic terms for $S^{\a\b}$ nor $P^{\a\b}$, we cannot draw conclusions about the stability of an action that contains the corresponding tensors $\dR_{(\a\b)}$ or $\pR_{\a\b}$.
+However, we next show that for $\dR_{(\a\b)}$ this feature is peculiar to Minkowski space, as around a cosmological background it leads to new degrees of freedom, which may imply a strong coupling problem \cite{Hindawi:1995cu, Golovnev:2018wbh, Pookkillath:2020iqq, BeltranJimenez:2020lee}.